billma12/digital-image/README.md

 # digital-image
-use matlab to a set of 10,000 detect handwritten images
+Used matlab to a set of 10,000 detect handwritten images.
+Later converted to C and verilog